This page is under construction. I’ll be adding flowers as the season progresses.

 Canterbury bells

 Canterbury bells (or Campanula) were one of my Mom’s favorite flowers.
-She was 102 when she passed in March 2025, and she had never seen them before.
-We first saw them in my cousin’s garden.
-We both fell in love with them, and I knew I had to add them to my lineup.
+We first saw them in my cousin Sandy’s garden and we both fell in love with them.
+I knew I had to add them to my lineup.
 The huge bells are incredible, they’re like lily-of-the-valley on steroids.
 They’re available in 4 different colors - dark purple (which is my favorite), lavender, rose and white.
 I didn’t get many of the rose shade this year.
 We had a streak of 90 degree days right after they bloomed and they all got scorched in the sun and were unusable.
 The cups face upwards and have a great vase life.
 There are several bells on each stem, and the stems can grow to be over 2 feet long.
 They are a “cool flower” which means you can plant in the garden BEFORE our last frost and they can withstand the cold temperatures, a light frost, and even snow.
 They used to be considered a biannual because you can plant them in the fall, they’ll survive the winter, and come up in the spring.
 New varieties can be planted indoors in late winter and bloom the same year.

 Canterbury bells - Seed to Bouquet